Ralph Vaughn Jackson

 M, b.
 25 April 1783, d.
 22 February 1848

-Elisha was born at Preston, New London, CT, on 25 April 1783.1 He was the son of John Stanton and Huldah Freeman.
-He married Sabrina Tracy at Charlestown, Montgomery Co., Ny, on 7 October 1810.
-Elisha died on 22 February 1848 at Hornby, Steuben Co., Ny.
+Elisha was born at Preston, New London, CT, on 25 April 1783.1,2 He was the son of John Stanton and Huldah Freeman.
+He married Sabrina Tracy at Charleston, Montgomery Co., Ny, on 7 October 1810.
+The minister, Elijah Herrick, married Elisha and Sabrina as well as their son John Tracy and Salina.
+It is of interest because Elijah is an ancestor of Orlo Bonner who married Mable Rea a descendant of Elisha..2 Elisha died on 22 February 1848 at Hornby, Steuben Co., Ny.
+He was buried at West Hill Cemetery, Hornby, Steuben Co, NY.

 He came to Charleston in 1790 with his parents.
 He was a merchant and a farmer, fought in the War of 1812, by politics a Whig, and by religion a Baptist.